![]() |

 ||||||||

-Home : Companies : ViWinTech Windows Reviews ViWinTech Windows ReviewsGet Our Recommended Window List Also please consider filling out the free form on our site for 3 quality window price quotes — it’s how we afford to provide free consumer information.
+Get Our Recommended Window List Also please consider filling out the free form on our site for 3 quality window price quotes — it’s how we afford to provide free consumer information.
 We’re not incentivized by ANY company and will help you with ANY questions you might have, and help you navigate ANY bids you receive.
-That’s our guarantee to you! dane@replacementwindowsreviews.co Viwintech Windows Reviews :: 6000 SeriesThe 6000 series is the company's premium replacement window.
-It comes standard with double strength glass, a warm edge SuperSpacer, a 3.25" depth frame, composite cam locks, and an extruded BetterVue screen.
-The series can be ordered as a double hung, picture, two or three lite slider, as well as a number of geometric shapes.
-I might rate the 6000 series a 7 out of 10 when compared with other vinyl window series.
+That’s our guarantee to you! dane@replacementwindowsreviews.co ViWinTech 1000 Series ReviewsThe 1000 series is the company's entry level vinyl window.
+Less beefier frame (3 inch depth) and overall set up - plus less glass, hardware and component options to choose from.
+A simple, affordable vinyl window.
+I might rate the 1000 series a 6.0 out of 10 when compared to other vinyl windows.

 [Site Editor's Answer]Elizabeth, I just haven't gotten around to a write up yet ViWinTech.
-They make a solid product though - I'd stick with their higher end series myself, I can't remember what this is.
+They make a solid product though - I'd stick with their higher end vinyl series myself, I can't remember what this is.
 I love the fact that your contractor knows the window and likes it.
 That's important.
 If you trust him and he likes and knows a window, that can help avoid dumb errors.
 I say go for it!

-ViWinTech Windows Reviews vs ProViaDave, I really appreciate all the feedback and help!
+ViWinTech vs ProViaDave, I really appreciate all the feedback and help!
 I have Johnson County Siding and Window coming out this Friday for an estimate.
 They have ProVia and I have specifically asked about a quote on those.
-Interestingly enough the place that provided the ViWinTech window quote has ProVia listed as one of their windows as well but didn't give me a quote for it even though I asked.
+Interestingly enough, the place that provided the ViWinTech window quote has ProVia listed as one of their windows as well but didn't give me a quote for it even though I asked.
 ProVia Windows Reviews

 [Website Editor Reply]Ed, the ProVia Endure is better than anything ViWinTech makes. $1500 per window is still expensive -- unless there is additional work that needs to be done to your windows and/or frames.
 Get the bid and let me know what it comes out to and then let's compare.